About Our Instructors

 Monaghan founded 310 ART in 2006 (then known as River's Edge Studio) She has a BFA from UNCA Magna Cum Laude and a MAED in adult art education and curriculum development from WCU graduating with a 4.0 GPA.
 She has taught all levels in oils, acrylics, oil pastels, mixed media, papermaking, 3D mixed media sculpture and encaustic and is the facilitator of advanced level Studio Critique classes and private Professional Development instruction.
 She is the Director of Art Studies at 310 ART.

-Susan Sinyai holds a BA in Sociology from UNC Chapel Hill and a BFA in Fine art from UNCA.
+Susan Sinyai holds a BA in Sociology from UNC Chapel Hill and a Bachelors degree in Fine art from UNCA.
 She is an award winning artist having won numerous Best in Shows and First places.
 She is the recipient of the Emerging Artist Grant in 2000 from the Asheville Art Alliance.
+Her commission work includes the official portrait of former Chancellor Samuel Shuman of UNCA.
+Her work is published in America’s Best of Pastel Artists and in Contemporary Painters 2012.
 She teaches oils, pastels, oil painting on metal and studio classes at 310 ART.

 A committed artist from childhood, Walton earned a BA in art from Salem College and a bachelor of fine arts degree from UNCA.
 Walton is a recipient of a Virginia Center for Creative Arts fellowship (Amherst, Virginia) and also of a North Carolina Arts Council Regional Artist Project Grant.
 She is a nationally known expert and instructor in Oil and Cold Wax, and in Asheville is the lead instructor in these methods.